 The institution maintains an effective identity verification process for students enrolled in distance education courses and programs to establish that the student enrolled in the distance education course or program is the same person whose achievements are evaluated and credentialed.
 The institution ensures that the identity verification process for distance education students protects student privacy and that students are informed, in writing at the time of enrollment, of current and projected charges associated with the identity verification process.
 Students working online have unique accounts in KCC’s student portal (MyKCC) and the password-protected learning management system.
 The student management system routinely updates the learning management system’s database to ensure that changes to student information are properly reflected in both locations.
 All students receive a unique student identification (SID) number and password to access the campus network, learning management system, and other resources for instructional purposes.
 Students are directed to change their password upon initial entry into the portal using at least eight characters and include upper and lower case letters, numbers and special characters.
 In order for college staff to modify account information, the student must present identification in the form of the SID number, email address, and full name (on record with the college).
 Instructors not located at KCC who teach online courses have the option of using campus resources to have their tests proctored in person at which time a photo ID is required.
 KCC will have a contract with ProctorU by fall term, whereby instructors of online classes will be encouraged to have at least one online test proctored by them.
 ProctorU will verify student identity through their processes, which requires the student to present a valid ID.
 A remote proctor will monitor students during the exam.
 The institution plans to evaluate new measures for identity verification and implement practical measures as they become available.

-The Academic Integrity Policy applies to all modalities including: Face-to-Face, Hybrid, and Distance Education.
+The Academic Integrity Policy applies to all modalities including: Face-to-Face, Hybrid, synchronous, and Distance Education.
 All students shall practice academic integrity and are expected to do their own work.
 Students who intentionally or unintentionally:

 - represent someone else’s work or ideas as their own without citation (plagiarism)